-Paranoia will destroy you: Why Chinese tech isn't spying on us | ZDNet
+Paranoia will destroy us: Why Huawei and other Chinese tech is not spying on Americans | ZDNet

 Huawei does not just make smartphones.
 It is also a gigantic telecommunications equipment manufacturer and is actively involved in determining the global 5G standard, which it is collaborating on with AT&T.

 US Republican representative Michael Conway of Texas has sponsored a bill -- H.R.
-4747 -- that, if passed, would prohibit any US government agency from doing business with Huawei and ZTE.
+4747 -- that, if passed, would prohibit any US government agency from doing business with Huawei and similar firms, such as ZTE.

 China possesses one of the most sophisticated security apparatus in the entire world.